tazlambert/coherence-distributed/tutorial/create.wls.fed.cache.md

 So now we have to different Coherence cluster and if we use cache scheme Replicated or Distributed it is not possible to share the data between those two Coherence cluster:

 ![alt text](images/CohFed06.jpg)

+After that we need to deploy all three file that created before: myFedCache.gar, myFedApp.ear, myFedCacheProxy.gar into the respective cluster.

+### Setting Up the Coherence federated cluster

+After the Coherence cluster already setup then we need to configure the federation part